hillz2/X96_Air_Hard_Brick_and_Short_Pin_Location/README.md

 LuCI Username  : root
 LuCI Password  : radenku.com
 ```
-By default, the WiFi is off, enable it through `Luci - Wireless` or with the command `wifi up`
+By default, the WiFi is off, enable it through `Luci - Network - Wireless` or with the command `wifi up`

 Credit for the OpenWrt Build: [radenku.com](https://radenku.com/firmware-rooter-goldenorb-stb-amlogic/)